kodecocodes/english-style-guide/README.md

 Use the pronoun *it* to refer to Apple and any other company or organization; do not use *they*.

 _Example:_ Apple has its own solution...

+**article** vs. **tutorial**

+Our internal guideline is to use "article" for our free online text tutorials and "tutorial" for all of our content.
+Many of our books and videos are also tutorials, after all.
+However, you can still use the term "tutorial" when you're writing an article.
+For example, it's fine to write: "In this tutorial, you'll learn all about using animations in your app..."

 **bolding**